Beagle Bag

-Beagle Bag is a collection of video games for the Apple II family of computers published in 1982 by Beagle Bros Software.
-In common with their other titles, the Beagle Bag software was released in unlocked and unprotected form, and is now in the public domain.
+Beagle Bag is a collection of video games for the Apple II family of computers published in 1982 by Beagle Bros.
+It was released in unlocked and unprotected form and is now in the public domain.

 Games

 Beagle Bag, collectively credited to "Bert Kersey and the Beagle Bros Staff", contains games designed for the Apple II, Apple II+ and Apple IIe computers.

 Buzzword!

 In Buzzword!, a children's game based on Mad Libs, the computer relates a short story in which certain key words are replaced with blanks.
 Each time the story reaches a blank, the user selects a letter and the computer then randomly inserts a word from its vocabulary starting with that letter.
 Buzzword! comes with five pre-made stories and also allows users to create their own.

 In addition to entering a custom story, the Beagle Bag manual also includes instructions about how to edit Buzzword!s vocabulary.